PNF stretching: How to do it and what research says

 The other four studies used inclinometry and goniometry to measure knee extension angle and found no difference in range motion after the application of stretching regardless of technique.

-In the real world, there are a ton of variables involved in stretching which makes it difficult to compare one technique to another.
+In reality, there are a ton of variables involved in stretching which makes it difficult to compare one technique to another.

-The age, gender, fitness level, type of stretch, duration of hold, and measurement tool (e.g. stand and reach, sit and reach, straight leg raise, knee extension angle) all play a role in determining the effectiveness of a stretch.
+The age, gender, fitness level, type of stretch, duration of hold, and measurement tool (e.g. stand and reach, sit and reach, straight leg raise, knee extension angle) all play a role in determining the stretch’s effectiveness.

-A 2019 systematic review found that PNF stretching improves immediate and short-term flexibility.
+A 2019 systematic review found that PNF stretching improved immediate and short-term flexibility.
 The data suggest that clinicians should expect large gains in hamstring flexibility specifically when using PNF stretching techniques.

 These improvements may be a function of increases in stretch tolerance as much as mechanical and neural factors.
 Improvement in range of motion after repeated procedures may be a by-product of increased stretch tolerance.